-This is the first commercial CCS project in Asia; therefore, it has a high demonstration value.
-The project is a collaboration between Mitsubishi Heavy Industry, Marubei and Vietsovpetro.
-It captures CO2 from a combined cycle natural gas power plant and injects it in the white tiger field with Enhanced Oil Recovery purposes.
-The CO2 is transported through 144 km of undersea pipelines and it is stored at a depth of 4km.
-The carbon capture is 4.6 Mtpa (Ref.
+Being the first commercial CCS project in Asia, the project has high demonstration value.
+The project is the result of cooperation between Mitsubishi Heavy Industry, Marubeni and Vietsovpetro.
+The project aims to capture CO_2 from a combined cycle natural gas power plant and pump it into the Bach Ho field to enhance oil recovery.
+CO_2 is transported through 144 km of undersea pipelines and stored at a depth of 4 km.
+The amount of carbon captured is 4.6 Mtpa (Ref.
 13).